woocommerce/google-listings-and-ads/src/Tracking/README.md

   * `context`: indicate the place where the button is located.
   * `href`: indicate the destination where the users is directed to, e.g. `'/google/setup-ads'` or `'/google/campaigns/create'`.

+* `ads_account_connect_button_click` - Clicking on the button to connect an existing Google Ads account.

+* `ads_account_create_button_click` - Clicking on the button to create a new Google Ads account, after agreeing to the terms and conditions.

 * `ads_set_up_billing_click` - "Set up billing" button for Google Ads account is clicked.
   * `context`: indicate the place where the button is located, e.g. `setup-ads`.
   * `link_id`: a unique ID for the button within the context, e.g. `set-up-billing`.